IBM/JSONata4Java/README.md

 Issue 260 to add support for timeoutMS and maxDepth to the evaluate methods in Expression.

+### New Feature for Version 2.4.9 ###
+The $number function was updated to allow strings with 0x, 0o, 0b prefixes for hexadecimal, octal, and binary conversions.
+The value returned can handle long values.

-### New Feature for Version 2.4.8 ###
+### New Feature for Version 2.4 ###
 A new function for $fromMillisZoned has been added to allow passing a Timezone string as the 3rd parameter.

-### New Feature for Version 2.4 ###
 We support now a simple version of JSONata's Order-by operator (see https://docs.jsonata.org/path-operators#---order-by).

 ### New Features for Version 2 ###